korrapragna/Digital_Electronics_Internship/README.md

 | 12     | 4B       | Input B of EX-NOR Gate 4       |
 | 13     | 4A       | Input A of EX-NOR Gate 4       |
 | 14     | Vcc      | Supply Voltage (+5V typically) |

+- Gates with open-collector outputs (requires pull-up resistor).

+- Output is HIGH when inputs are the same.